Prestwick

 Prestwick (Preastabhaig) is a town in South Ayrshire on the west coast of Ayrshire in Scotland about 30 mi southwest of Glasgow.
 It adjoins the larger town of Ayr to the south on the Firth of Clyde coast, the centre of which is about 2 mi south, and the small village of Monkton to the north.
 It had a population of 14,901 at the 2011 census.

-The town is served by Glasgow Prestwick Airport, which serves many European destinations as well as transatlantic and other international cargo flights.
+Glasgow Prestwick Airport is on the town's outskirts, providing passenger flights to European and historically, transatlantic destinations, as well as international cargo flights.

 The town was the first home of the Open Golf Championship, which was played on the Prestwick Old Course from 1860 to 1872.

 History

 Prestwick's name comes from the Old English for, priest's farm: preost meaning "priest" and wic meaning "farm".
 The town was originally an outlying farm of a religious house.
 George T. Flom suggested that the name was of Old Norse origin.
 In this case, it would mean "priest's bay".